cxcheng/crms-poc/README.md

 # Optional: Build Docker image
 docker build -t crms-poc .
 ```

 ## Run

 The application config file is `application.yml`.
 It is embedded in the app.
-By default it listens at port 8090.
+By default it listens at port 8090 and contacts the Person and Allotment microservices at http://localhost:8080.

 ```
 # Run without building jar